 1. Name 2.
 Contact Information 3.
 Profile 4.
 Highlights 5.
 Education 6.
 Professional Experience 7.
 Technical Skills 8.
 Certification

-In a résumé, only the required information is supplied, with mentions of the aspects of one’s work experience and skills that are relevant to the job they currently applying for.
+In a resume, only the required information is supplied, with mentions of one’s work experience and skills that are relevant to the job they’re applying for.

 A resume emphasizes the individual’s specific contributions made in previous work and also showcases how their different skills can be an added advantage for the position they are trying to fill.

 A resume is usually accompanied by an attached cover letter which expresses the individual’s intention for seeking to fill the position.